flyte/flyte.github.io/content/Blog/2017-08-02-home-assistant-mqtt-camera-motion.md

----
-layout: post
-title: "MQTT Camera Based Motion Tracking for Home Assistant"
+Title: MQTT Camera Based Motion Tracking for Home Assistant
-date: 2017-08-02
-categories: blog home-automation
-tags: home-assistant mqtt motion camera cctv docker home-automation
----

-# {{ page.title }}
+Tags: home-assistant, mqtt, motion, camera, cctv, docker, home-automation

 This blog post will demonstrate the process I use to add motion tracking to any IP camera (and also perhaps directly connected ones) using the free and open source software [Motion](https://github.com/Motion-Project/motion), and publish the motion detection over the [MQTT message bus](http://mqtt.org/) for use by [Home Assistant](https://home-assistant.io/), or indeed anything else that may want to use it.